benjaminjbachman/nanobox-slackbot/README.md

-# Nanobox Slackbot (nanobot)
+# slackbot-joinchannelnotifications

-Nanobot is a very simple Slack bot with one purpose (atm).
-Notify users when someone joins a channel.
+This bot notifies users or channels when someone joins a channel the bot is present in.
+Small fork of https://github.com/nanobox-io/nanobox-slackbot, basically just adding instructions for running via docker instead.

 **HEADS UP** - A Slack bot must be *invited* (`/invite @bot_name`) to a channel before it can listen for events in that channel.

 ## Environment Variables

-Nanobot makes use of two environment variables:
+The bot makes use of two environment variables:

 ```bash
 # This is your Slack bot api token.